 Description of the black grape variety Carignano

-One of the most relevant ampelographic descriptions dates back to 1964, by Breviglieri and Casini, who analysed a strain preserved in the collection of the Faculty of Agriculture of the University of Florence.
-At that time, Carignano was widespread in southern France, Algeria and Tunisia, Umbria, Tuscany and Sardinia.
-It was known by numerous synonyms: Boi dur, Carignan, Carignena, Mazuela, Mollard, Girard and Uva di Spagna.
+One of the most significant ampelographic descriptions dates back to 1964, thanks to the work of Breviglieri e CasiniThey analysed a strain preserved in the collection of the Faculty of Agriculture of the University of Florence.
+At the time, Carignano was widespread in the south of France, Algeria, Tunisia, Umbria, Tuscany and Sardinia.
+It was known by numerous synonyms: Boi dur, Carignan, Carignena, Mazuela, Mollard, Girard e Grapes of Spain.
+The same authors emphasised its economic importance in Sulcis and on the island of Sant'Antioco, where it was used for the production of a 'half-cut' wine, amaranth red, dry and generous.
+Later, even Vodret (1993), Deidda (1994) e Calò with his collaborators (2001) made further contributions on the characteristics of the grape variety and its wines.

 Ideal growing conditions: climate, soil and farming techniques

-The island's climate is typically Mediterranean, with low rainfall (between 350 and 450 mm per year) and strong sunshine.
-This climatic environment, particularly severe, is perfectly suited to the rustic nature of the Carignano, a vigorous and productive cultivar capable of adapting to water and thermal stress.
-Winegrowers adopt aridoculture strategies to facilitate the vine's adaptation, intervening with continuous soil tillage to eliminate weeds and employing very dense bush-trained plantings.
-Each plant, however, produces little in terms of both grapes and vegetation.
+The island's climate is typically Mediterranean, characterised by low rainfall (between 350 and 450 mm per year) and strong sunshine.
+These particularly harsh conditions are perfectly suited to the rustic nature of Carignano, a vigorous and productive cultivar that can adapt to water and thermal stress.
+Winegrowers adopt dry-cultivation strategies to favour the vine's adaptation, intervening with continuous soil tillage to eliminate weeds and employing very dense bush-trained plantings.
+However, each plant produces a limited quantity of both grapes and vegetation.
+This characteristic is particularly advantageous in drought conditions: a plant with a reduced canopy has a smaller transpiring leaf surface, thus limiting water loss and being more suitable for environments where water availability is the main limiting factor.

 Free-foot Carignano vs. other varieties